matblair/SWEN30006-2015-SEM1/workshops/2 - rails/Ruby on Rails.md

 #### Exercise Five - Core

 If you successfully created the scaffold from the previous exercise, you should now be able to start up the rails server and navigate to localhost:3000/posts and see a very basic page that allows us to create a post.
 You’ll notice though that it doesn’t look particularly great.
 To fix this we are going to install bootstrap, a framework from twitter that makes it exceptionally easy to make things look pretty.
-Begin by downloading bootstrap from the following link: [Download Bootstrap](http://getbootstrap.com)
+Begin by downloading bootstrap from the following link: (http://getbootstrap.com)

 Once downloaded, extract the bootstrap.css and the bootstrap.js file into `app/assets/stylesheets` and `app/assets/javascripts` respectively.
 Rails will automatically add these files as referenced links in all the html files it generates, so we do not have to add them ourselves.
 We will now add a title bar and centre the page using bootstrap.
 Given we do not expect a prerequisite knowledge of HTML, we will walk through how to do this here.